Cantera/cantera-website/posts/GSoC_2019_Fourth_Blog.md

 # GSoC 2019 Fourth Blog

 After two months, the functions of ChemCheck are fairly robust.
-We improved editing page and ck2yaml error reporting page this week, and we added pages for user accounts management.
+We improved editing and ck2yaml error reporting pages this week, and we added pages for user account management.

 <!-- TEASER_END -->

-We have included download function for the editing page, which users can download the edited file to their local directory.
+We have included a download function for the editing page, so users can download the edited file to their local directory.
 It would be more convenient if changes can be saved to the original file online, so that users do not have to reupload their files, but we will leave it for now since an editing function is not the most important part.
-The current exception handling (how to handel unrecognized character) for editing page is striping out all the special signs which cannot be recognized by ace-editor, and it could also be improved by implementing some Python library to guess the encoding of the file in the future.
+The current exception handling (how to handel unrecognized character) for editing page is stripping out all the characters in encodings that cannot be recognized by ace-editor, and it could also be improved by implementing some Python library to guess the encoding of the file in the future.
 Here is what the page looks like: